-Another fragment of lime plaster and polished white surface (Locus 7769) was decorated with two parallel red curved lines c.
-8 mm thick painted across the white surface (Fig. 10).
-I assume the lines originate from a single-color spiral.
-Such spirals on painted plaster are found throughout the eastern Mediterranean during the Late Bronze Age.
-The closest parallel in time and space can be cited from room N in the palace at Qatna (von Rüden et al. 2011: pl.
+Another fragment of lime plaster (Locus 7769) contains two red parallel curved lines ca. 8 mm thick painted across its polished white surface (fig. 10).
+I assume the lines were once part of a monochromatic spiral.
+Such spirals on painted plaster are found throughout the eastern Mediterranean in the Late Bronze Age.
+The closest parallel in time and space may be the one found in Room N of the palace at Qatna (von Rüden et al. 2011: pl.
 11).
-At Hazor itself the basalt basin found at the same building was also adorned with spirals (Bonfil 2011: 63).
-Spirals will be discussed further with the fragments of Group 3.
+The basalt basin found in the same building in Hazor was likewise adorned with spirals (Bonfil 2011: 63).
+Spirals will be further discussed with the fragments of Group 3.

-Cluster 4: The final cluster originated from the core of Building 7050 (Loci 1698, 1699, and 1869).
-The fragments are painted red besides one, which is white.
-Out of the red painted fragments, one fragment (Locus 1699) is painted dark red with a thin line of reserved white at its edge (Fig. 11).
-It is similar in style and technique to the piece found in Locus 80026 (Fig. 5).
-We can suggest once more a red colored decoration of this space.
+Cluster 4: The final cluster is from the core of Building 7050 (Loci 1698, 1699, and 1869).
+These fragments were all painted red save one, which is white.
+Of the red ones, one (Locus 1699) is painted dark red with a thin line of reserved white at its edge (fig. 11).
+In style and technique it is similar to the piece found in Locus 80026 (fig. 5).
+Here, too, we can propose that the space was decorated with red adornments.

-Besides the four clusters, some additional fragments were found around Building 7050 and the southern Temple.
-Fragments found south of the building (Loci 1857, 7395, and 7535) are all painted red.
-North of the building in Locus 9594 the excavators retrieved a single fragment of lime plaster painted blue and red over a reserved white area (Fig. 12).
-The blue band in the center of the fragment is c.
-10 mm wide and slightly curved.
-The inner face of the curve is bordered with a reserved white area while the outer face is delineated with red pigment.
-Due to the small dimensions of the fragments it is unclear whether the red pigment is a second parallel bend of color or a red background surface.
+Besides the four clusters, some additional fragments were found in the area around Building 7050 and the Southern Temple.
+Fragments found to the south of the building (Loci 1857, 7395, and 7535) were all painted red.
+To the north of the building, in Locus 9594, the excavators retrieved a single fragment of lime plaster painted blue and red over a reserved white area (fig. 12).
+The blue band at the center of the fragment is ca. 10 mm wide and slightly curved.
+The inner edge of the curve is bordered with a reserved white area while the outer edge is delineated in red pigment.
+Due to the small dimensions of the fragments, it is unclear whether the red pigment belongs to a second parallel band of color or is part of a red background.

-Painted fragments from Building 7050, discussion:
+Painted fragments from Building 7050: Discussion

-Fragments of painted plaster were found in and around Building 7050 and together they paint an image of a decorated building.
-A conservative reconstruction of the artistic plan includes red painted walls at the entrance to the building, possibly in the eastern court, some rooms to the north, and the core of the building.
-In addition to the red pigment, we note the use of reserved white, blue, yellow, orange, and black.
-The few fragments decorated with an artistic design suggest a more elaborate decoration to the building than plain red surfaces.
-Most fragments with an elaborate design were identified around the centre of the structure towards the north and perhaps derive from a unit in that area.
-Even So, the exact origin of the design in the building and its nature are elusive.
-Unfortunately, it is doubtful that future work in area A will uncover many more fragments.
-The design of the building in line with Syrian counterpart (Ben-Tor 2006; Bonfil and Zarzecki-Peleg 2007; Zuckerman 2010; Ben-Tor et al. 2017), encourage us to suggests a similarly decorated building.
+Fragments of painted plaster were found in and around Building 7050, and together they provide an image of a decorated building.
+A conservative reconstruction of its artistic plan includes red painted walls at the building’s entrance, possibly in its eastern court, in some rooms to the north, and at its core.
+In addition to red, we note the use of reserved white, blue, yellow, orange, and black pigment.
+The few fragments decorated with an artistic design suggest a décor more elaborate than a mere red surface.
+Most of the more elaborately adorned fragments were found around the center of the structure, towards the north, and may derive from a unit in that area.
+Even so, the exact origin of the design and its nature are elusive.
+Unfortunately, it is unlikely that future excavations in Area A will uncover many more fragments.
+The design of the building, which is in line with a Syrian counterpart (Ben-Tor 2006; Bonfil and Zarzecki-Peleg 2007; Zuckerman 2010; Ben-Tor et al. 2017), prompts us to propose that the building in Hazor was similarly decorated.